benjamin-hodgson/benjamin-hodgson.github.io/posts/2021-05-18-some-notes-on-variables-and-binding.md

 }
 ```

 How much of this should be public?
-Should these be structs or classes? (`Name` is fairly large, 3 or 4 words.) 🤔
+Should these be structs or classes? (`Name` is like 4 words.) 🤔

 Representing Scopes